Center for Disability Services

 Learn about the accommodations and services that the Center for Disability Services may be able to provide to our students.

-Students seeking academic or program accommodation(s) will need to provide current documentation from a qualified provider.
-Here are the documentation requirements for accommodation requests:
+Students seeking academic or program accommodations will need to provide current documentation from a qualified provider.

-AUM’s philosophy is that individuals with disabilities have the right to full and self-directed participation in postsecondary education.
-Students with disabilities have certain responsibilities regarding their educational experiences at AUM.
+Individuals with disabilities have the right to full and self-directed participation in education.
+Students with disabilities have certain responsibilities regarding their education at AUM.

 For students receiving academic accommodations through the Center for Disability Services, informal grievance procedures are available to resolve accommodation and other disability related complaints in a timely manner.

 The University will not discourage students from pursuing a formal grievance in lieu of the informal grievance procedures.
 The informal and formal grievance procedures that follow apply to students who believe their rights may have been violated under Section 504 of the Rehabilitation Act of 1973 (Section 504) and/or the Americans with Disabilities Act of 1990 (ADA).

 Students not registered with the Center for Disability Services also have the opportunity to file a formal grievance when they believe their rights may have been violated.